THE MAGNIFICENT WINTER CLUSTER

 In winter weather the bees rotate from the warm inner cluster to the cold outer cluster and back.
 The colony needs plenty of bees so nobody is overworked.
 If there are too few bees going in to winter, they can’t maintain the steady warmth the cluster needs.
 Those overworked bees wear themselves out and die.

-One way of addressing the problem is to let every hive live or die on its own merits.
+I let every hive live or die on its own merits.
 That’s survival of the fittest and in this era of weak bees there’s much to be said for that.
 As a treatment-free beekeeper, I know that some hives won’t make it on their own.
+Surprisingly, even some of my smallest hives somehow made it through the winter.
+And the colonies that live in hollow trees on our farm, those bees always made it.
+Always.
+Even though they seemed to host a smaller size colony.
+Isn’t that interesting?

 Though I tend to be a hands-off beekeeper, I sometimes get very hands-on when a hive is almost-but-not-quite big enough and I know it won’t survive on its own.
 In that situation I combine two hives to make an even stronger one.